 - the learning environment.

 Adjustments should be reflected in assessment practices and reporting.
-Please refer to the suggested strategies for differentiation adjustments table.
+Please refer to the suggested strategies for differentiation adjustments tool.

 Grouping students can help teachers to deliberately focus their efforts and supports differentiation.
 Any group of students will have a broad range of abilities and performance.
 Improved learning outcomes occur when teachers combine flexible groupings with differentiated teaching and learning approaches.